brunoluiz/brunoluiz.github.io/content/blog/2026/jun/crossplane-providers/index.md

 ## Why create your own provider?

-In most cases, you will be able to find an official provider (AWS/GCP) and, but sometimes you won't.
-There are two options: generate a provider using upjet or implement a provider yourself.
+In most cases, you will be able to find an official provider (AWS/GCP) that is decent and well maintained, but many times you won't since Crossplane still does not have as much coverage as Terraform.
+Hence, there are two options: generate a provider using [upjet](https://github.com/crossplane/upjet) or implement a provider yourself.

-Upjet leverages the Terraform ecosystem and it generates providers that hook to it.
+[Upjet](https://github.com/crossplane/upjet) leverages the Terraform ecosystem and it generates providers that hook to its providers.
 In many cases this is enough, especially for well maintained Terraform providers.
 Many of the official Upbound and Crossplane providers use it and it is the quickest way to implement a custom provider.
 But, there are a few caveats:

-1. Not all vendors will have a proper Terraform provider
+1. Not all vendors will have a proper Terraform provider, if they have one at all
-2. Some Terraform providers might prove incompatible with Upjet
+2. Some Terraform providers might be incompatible with Upjet
 3. Teams might want to have custom logic between reconciliation logic (eg: emit specific metrics)
-4. Upjet performance can be poor, resulting in delayed reconcile loops or OOMs
+4. Upjet performance proves subpar due to Terraform integration limitation, resulting in delayed reconcile loops or OOMs

 If you hit one of the above, you are left with implementing a provider from scratch.
-Before that, you must know how providers work.

 ## Start with the provider template

-The Crossplane team maintains a [provider template](https://github.com/crossplane/provider-template), which is a good starting point for most providers.
-Its README covers setup and creating a first controller with `make provider.addtype`.
+Don't panic: you won't start fully from scratch.
+The Crossplane team maintains a [provider template](https://github.com/crossplane/provider-template), which is a good starting point for most providers and also it maintains some very popular providers you can base yourself on.

-Once you generate a type, its controller lives in `internal/controller/{}` and defines the reconciliation hooks described below ([example](https://github.com/crossplane/provider-template/tree/main/internal/controller/mytype)).
-The template gives you the repository structure and build tooling.
+The template gives you the repository structure, build tooling and scaffolding utils (eg: `make provider.addtype`).
+All generated types will will be placed in `internal/controller/{}` and those will define the reconciliation hooks described in the next section ([example](https://github.com/crossplane/provider-template/tree/main/internal/controller/mytype)).
 The provider's behavior comes from how those hooks interact with the external API.

 ## Implementing the Crossplane reconcile loop

 Crossplane providers use the controller pattern through a managed reconciler abstraction.
 Instead of a single `Reconcile` function, provider controllers implement a strict interface with several hooks.
-The Crossplane runtime manages their lifecycle, ordering, and state, handling work that a controller built with Kubebuilder would otherwise need to implement.
+The Crossplane runtime manages their lifecycle, ordering, and state, handling work that a controller built with Kubebuilder would otherwise need to implement (and probably lose some hair when bugs end up surfacing).

+### Lifecycle hooks in a nutshell

-`Setup` runs once to register a controller for a managed-resource kind.
-For each reconciliation, the runtime calls `Connect`, `Observe`, and then `Create`, `Update`, or `Delete` when needed before calling `Disconnect`.
-Read through the managed reconciler at least once.
-It is the best reference when troubleshooting provider behavior.
+`Setup` runs once to register the controller for a "managed-resource" kind.
+After that, for each reconciliation the runtime calls `Connect`, `Observe`, and then `Create`, `Update`, or `Delete` when needed before calling `Disconnect`.

-Besides the specific hooks in the reconcile loop, Crossplane uses annotations to keep track of reconciliation state.
-A very important one is [`crossplane.io/external-name`](http://crossplane.io/external-name), which identifies the underlying resource.
-The runtime initializes a missing external name from `metadata.name`; providers should set it during `Create` when the external system assigns a different identifier.
-Users can pre-populate it to identify an existing resource, but should first import it with an [`Observe` management policy](https://docs.crossplane.io/v2.3/guides/import-existing-resources/) to prevent unintended changes.
+Besides these specific hooks in the reconcile loop, Crossplane leverages annotations to keep track of reconciliation state.
+A very important one is [`crossplane.io/external-name`](http://crossplane.io/external-name), which identifies the underlying resource:

+- Providers should set it during `Create` when the external system assigns a different identifier, otherwise it is set to `metadata.name` of the resource.
+- Users can pre-populate it to identify and import an existing resource, although it should be used together with an `Observe` management policy to prevent unintended changes ([docs about Crossplane resource import]((https://docs.crossplane.io/v2.3/guides/import-existing-resources/))).

 The provider lifecycle is: